openstack/openstack-ansible/development-stack.rst

 ----------------------------

 If you are wanting to build a development stack for testing or otherwise contributing to this repository you can do so using the
-``cloudserver-aio.sh`` script in the script directory.
-To execute the ``cloudserver-aio.sh`` script please do so from the ``os-ansible-deployment`` directory that was created when you cloned the repository.
+``gate-check-commit.sh`` script in the scripts directory.
+To execute this script please do so from the ``os-ansible-deployment`` directory that was created when you cloned the repository.

 Example AIO build process: